WFRCAnalytics/.github/README.md

 # .github
 - WFRC Analytics Public Profile Repo
-- edit theREADME file within the profile folder to change the welcome message
+- edit the README file within the profile folder to change the welcome message